-Recommendations for recovering an Active Directory forest are presented in Windows Server 2012: Planning for Active Directory Forest Recovery.
+Recommendations for recovering an Active Directory forest are presented in AD Forest Recovery - Steps for Restoring the forest.
 You may be able to prevent your new environment from being completely compromised, but even if you can't, you will have tools to recover and regain control of your environment.

 Rethinking the Approach

 Law Number Eight: The difficulty of defending a network is directly proportional to its complexity. - 10 Immutable Laws of Security Administration

 It is generally well-accepted that if an attacker has obtained SYSTEM, Administrator, root, or equivalent access to a computer, regardless of operating system, that computer can no longer be considered trustworthy, no matter how many efforts are made to "clean" the system.
 Active Directory is no different.
 If an attacker has obtained privileged access to a domain controller or a highly privileged account in Active Directory, unless you have a record of every modification the attacker makes or a known good backup, you can never restore the directory to a completely trustworthy state.

 When a member server or a workstation is compromised and altered by an attacker, the computer is no longer trustworthy, but neighboring uncompromised servers and workstations can still be trusted.
 Compromise of one computer does not imply that all computers are compromised.